Bonus-Kananek/data-science-bootcamp9/README.md

 # data-science-bootcamp9
-I learn a lot of stuff related to data science skills.
-This bootcamp has 10 sprints as follow.
+I learned a lot of stuff related to data science skills.
+This bootcamp has 10 sprints.
 ## Each sprints consists of :
 - Intro to data science
 - Spreadsheets